paulyin2001/loc8r/README.md

 3. Can Jade template connect with Reactjs?
 4. What are callbacks and scopes of Javascrip?
 Why are they important?
 How do I practice?
 5. What would (!undefined) be evaluated?
 Would it be true?
-	Answer: Yes it will be true.
+  * Answer: Yes it will be true. [javascript reference] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Control_flow_and_error_handling#Falsy_values)
 6. What would req.params && req.params.locationid be evaluated?
 In console, there are [object Object] with undefined or a string
-	Answer: As long as it is undefined, it will be evaluated as false
+  * Answer: As long as it is undefined, it will be evaluated as false
 7. MongoDB: how do I easily insert, update and delete data without directly type in mongo shell?
 8. What is Modular Javascript?
 How to write one?
 9. How do I have test driven developmet with Nodejs to test every single function I create?
 10. What is a returned object parameter in Javascript function?
-	Answer: it is like a variable will certainly be returned.
+  * Answer: it is like a variable will certainly be returned.
 Kind of like a pointer be overwritten in C.
 11. What is "parseInt( total / count, 10)" in Javascript?
+  * Answer: see [javascript reference] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt)
 12. After using PUT REST API, the location has one more path "__v".
 What is this?

 #### Road map of the app: